Banned Video: Try That In A Small Town Infowars Mix

-Watch and share this Infowars mix of the Jason Aldean hit song, “Try That In A Small Town,” which sparked criticism after its release Friday.
+Infowars Mix of 'Try That In A Small Town," which sparked criticism after its release Friday.

+The TV network pulled the video from rotation, a CMT spokesperson confirmed to USA TODAY in an email Wednesday.

 FREE email alerts of the most important BANNED videos in the world